berlinbra/polymarket-mcp/README.md

 - Network connectivity issues
 - API timeout conditions (30-second timeout)
 - Malformed responses
+- Automatic fallback to CLOB API when Gamma API is unavailable

 Error messages are returned in a clear, human-readable format.